microsoft/vscode-docs/release-notes/latest.md

 Hi,

-TO DO

-These release notes only capture what's new in the core of Visual Studio Code.
-Do not forget to check out the [marketplace](https://marketplace.visualstudio.com/#VSCode) for new extensions.
+We are back from the holidays and are rolling again.
+We are starting to target our next important milestone for Code, the Build 2016 conference, which takes place at end of March in San Francisco.
+The biggest item in this release is the new JavaScript language service **preview**.
+Please enable it, give it a try, and let us how it goes.
+With the support from the community there are many other interesting new features.
+We hope you like this release.

 ## JavaScript - Salsa Preview

 The JavaScript language service in VS Code has always been powered by TypeScript.
 We are now migrating to a new JavaScript language service implementation with the code name [Salsa](https://github.com/Microsoft/TypeScript/issues/4789).
 Salsa will become available with TypeScript 1.8.
 For the January update, we provide a preview option of VS Code using Salsa.
-We hope that you will enable the option, give Salsa a try and provide feedback.

 ### Salsa Improvements